Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/reactfbloginhelloworld/readme.md

 Note : If you are just starting with React JS, I would recommend, trying this link. [create-react-app, Hello World, 2022 edition](https://medium.com/projectwt/create-react-app-hello-world-2022-edition-f36275a0e7c4)

+Note : get your FB app id from, https://developers.facebook.com/

+Note : Firefox might complain that there is a security risk.
+Dont get scared by this. you self created this certificate.
+So, obviously, browsers like Firefox will complain.
+Click on Advanced and accept the risk and continue.

 # fbconfig.json file

 Please create a file called 'fbconfig.json' in your 'src' folder.